HeigatVu/crawling-image-retrieval/README.md

 This repository contains a complete, automated pipeline for building a custom image dataset for machine learning tasks.
 The scripts handle everything from finding and downloading images from the web to cleaning, processing, and organizing them into a structured `train`/`test` format.

-This project was developed to create a personalized dataset for an [Image Retrieval project](https://github.com/your-username/image-retrieval-repo) but is designed to be a standalone, reusable pipeline.
+This project was developed to create a personalized dataset for an [Image Retrieval project](https://github.com/HeigatVu/image-retrieval), which I code previously but is designed to be a standalone, reusable pipeline.

 ## 📋 Pipeline Overview